© Galloway Astronomy Centre 2016

 All images are copyright – M Alexander unless otherwise stated

-of some telescopes take advantage by claiming their telescopes provide
+of some telescopes take advantage by claiming their telescopes

-can often be found in Department Stores
+quality telescope.
+They can often be found in Department Stores

 Three points are

 1) The child is looking at the wrong end.
 This is a Newtonian

 2) The tube cover is still fitted on the front

 3) It is a poor telescope for many reasons